Subscriptions

 :

-Data Download notes: There is a "Gamma Form Code" column in the csv sheets when you download historical data.
+Data Download notes: There is a "Rating" column in the csv sheets when you download historical data.
 Below is the code: